emrgnt-cmplxty/fermi/docs/docs/6.integrator/create-transactions.md

 ---

-### Setting up a connection to Axion {#setting-up-a-connection-to-near-1}
+### Setting up a connection to Fermi {#setting-up-a-connection-to-near-1}

-In this example, we will create a Axion RPC `provider` that allows us to interact with the chain via [RPC endpoints](/api/rpc/introduction).
+In this example, we will create a Fermi RPC `provider` that allows us to interact with the chain via [RPC endpoints](/api/rpc/introduction).

 ```js
 const provider = new nearAPI.providers.JsonRpcProvider(